 The mandatory common test conditions (CTC) as specified in the JVET-K1010 document from this meeting [5] shall be followed to perform the simulations in this CE.
-The enabling of luma-chroma separate tree (DualItree) for I slice is included for tests in this CE.
+The enabling of luma-chroma separate tree (DualItree) for P slice is included for tests in this CE.